MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-cosmosdb.md

 1. Specify an authentication method, either a managed identity or built-in API key.
 If you don't specify a managed identity connection, the portal uses the key.

-   If you [configure Azure AI Search to use a managed identity](search-howto-managed-identities-data-sources.md), and you create a role assignment on Cosmos DB that grants **Cosmos DB Account Reader Role** and [**Cosmos DB Built-in Data Reader Role**](/azure/cosmos-db/how-to-setup-rbac#built-in-role-definitions) permissions to the identity, your indexer can connect to Cosmos DB using Microsoft Entra ID and roles.
+   If you [configure Azure AI Search to use a managed identity](search-howto-managed-identities-data-sources.md), and you create a [role assignment on Cosmos DB](/azure/cosmos-db/how-to-setup-rbac#built-in-role-definitions) that grants **Cosmos DB Account Reader** and **Cosmos DB Built-in Data Reader** permissions to the identity, your indexer can connect to Cosmos DB using Microsoft Entra ID and roles.

 1. For the **Import and vectorize data** wizard, you can specify options for change and deletion tracking.